robclark56/RaspiBolt-Extras/RB_extra_03.md

 UNDER CONSTRUCTION

+---

+# IMPORTANT ! #
+These instructions have NOT been tested in where the Raspibolt had existing Bitcoins in the mainnet wallet.

+Do not follow these instructions if unless your Raspibolt mainnet Bitcoin wallet and channel balances are zero - otherwise you may loose all those Bitcoins.

+---

 ![RaspiBoltDuo](images/RaspiBoltDuo.png)
 # Introduction #
 There is no reason that you can not run both mainnet & testnet lnd instances at the same time on one [RaspiBolt](https://github.com/Stadicus/guides/blob/master/raspibolt/README.md).
-These instructions assume you have a working [RaspiBolt](https://github.com/Stadicus/guides/blob/master/raspibolt/README.md) running in Testnet or Mainnet mode.
+These instructions assume you have a working [RaspiBolt](https://github.com/Stadicus/guides/blob/master/raspibolt/README.md) running in Testnet mode.

 # A Diagram to make things clearer #
 ![Image Ports](images/RaspiBoltDuo01.png)